Free Presbyterian Church of Ulster: Churches worldwide

 From four churches in 1951, the denomination grew and peaked at 75 by 1997.
 Today it has about 60 congregations in Northern Ireland and a total of about 100 throughout the world, including England, Scotland, the Republic of Ireland (chiefly in County Donegal and County Monaghan), Canada, the United States, Nepal and Australia.
 According to the 2011 Northern Ireland census, 10,068 people identified as Free Presbyterian in Northern Ireland.
 As of 2004, missionaries were serving in India, Jamaica, Kenya, the Republic of Ireland, Spain, the Philippines and Germany.
 Since then new mission fields opened in Liberia, Nepal and Uganda.

-In Kenya, the church's 4 missionaries work with the Bible Christian Faith Church.
+In Kenya, the church's missionaries work with Glory Bible Church.
 In Liberia the forming Free Presbyterian Church in Liberia has 4 congregations.

 The church currently operates two Bible colleges for the training of ministers and missionaries.
 These are the Whitefield College of the Bible, formerly based in Banbridge, County Down, but now relocated to Belfast, and the Geneva Reformed Seminary in Greenville, South Carolina, USA.

 The church in North America has been independent of the Ulster Presbytery since 2005, and has its own Moderator.
 Frank McClelland was the first Moderator, and was succeeded in 2006 by David Mook (a minister in Phoenix, Arizona).
 The two Presbyteries are in full communion with each other.
 A Free Presbyterian International Congress was held 19–23 June 2006 in Martyrs Memorial Free Presbyterian Church in Belfast, attended by Free Presbyterians from all over the world.
 The Nepal Free Presbyterian Church elects its own Moderator, currently the Paul Thapa.
 This Presbytery is also in full communion with the other two.